The Bondi to Coogee walk is perhaps the most famous coastal hiking trail in Sydney, in New South Wales, and perhaps even in Australia.

 Tamarama Park, just behind the beach, has recently been upgraded and now has great BBQ and picnic facilities and also a brand new cafe with toilet and shower facilities.

-The hike to Coogee from Bronte Beach is the second section of the Bondi to Coogee walk.
+The hike to Coogee Beach from Bronte Beach is the second section of the Bondi to Coogee coastal walking track.

 From Bronte Beach, follow the track south that leads to Waverley past Calga Reserve, which marks the start of a very popular boardwalk.